-We ended class by noting that it follows immediately from Propositions B and C, that every PID is a UFD.
+We ended class by noting that the following theorem is an immediate consequence of Propisitions A, B, and C.

+Theorem.
+Every PID is a UFD.

-Wednesday, March 1.
+Wednesday, February 28.
 We continued our discussion of integral domains, by first reviewing the crucial definitions of prime element and irreducible element.
 We then gave a proof of the following